 The European Commission has granted EUR 8.4 million to a three-year H2020 project that develops an artificial intelligence platform for the monitoring and analysis of mine sites across Europe.
-The project, called Goldeneye, will develop solutions that improve safety, environmental impact and profitability of mines by creating a platform that combines earth observation technologies with on-site sensing.
+The Goldeneye project will develop solutions that improve the safety, environmental impact, and profitability of mines by creating a platform that combines earth observation technologies with on-site sensing.

-The project is coordinated by VTT Technical Research Centre of Finland and the consortium consist of 16 European companies and research partners.
+The project is coordinated by the VTT Technical Research Centre of Finland and the consortium consists of 16 European companies and research partners.
 The consortium works together in platform development and in bringing together the work of sensing experts, solution providers, and European mines.

 Combining data to minimize risks

 “With Goldeneye, we are not solving just one problem.
-Our goal is to bring together different technologies in a platform that can offer innovative solutions to both businesses and governments and have a positive effect on the mining industry as a whole,” says the project coordinator Marko Paavola from VTT.
+Our goal is to bring together different technologies in a platform that can offer innovative solutions to both businesses and governments and positively affect the mining industry as a whole,” says project coordinator Marko Paavola from VTT.

-The project will also improve the analysis of the mine site mineralogy using drone integrated geophysical sensors as well as innovative proximity sensors including active hyperspectral sensing and time resolved Raman spectroscopy.
-The platform integrates this information to the data gained from the imagery and radars of available satellites including Copernicus and Sentinel systems as well as global satellites.
+The project will also improve the analysis of the mine site mineralogy using drone integrated geophysical sensors and innovative proximity sensors, including active hyperspectral sensing and time-resolved Raman spectroscopy.
+The platform integrates this information into the data gained from the imagery and radars of available satellites, including Copernicus and Sentinel systems and global satellites.